SongXueZhi/RegMiner/artifact-evaluation.md

 ##  Open-world Experiment + Ablation Study

 We run RegMiner and its variants on ??? projects, and observe the regressions mined from those projects.
-Here, we prepare ??? commits from the ??? projects, we expect that we can mine ??? regressions within ??? hours (we tested it on a XXX machine).
+Here, we prepare ??? commits from the ??? projects, we expect that we can mine 83 regressions within 12 hours (we tested it on a  Linux server with 8-core 16-thread  Intel(R) Xeon(R) Silver 4208 CPU @ 2.10GHz, 32 Gigabyte RAM, and the operating system of Ubuntu Linux 18.04.).

 To use regminer, navigate to ```Open-World-Experiment/regminer```
 ### Run and Configuration